Barry Wilburn

-Barry Todd Wilburn (born December 9, 1963) is a former professional American football player who was drafted by the Washington Redskins in the eighth round (219th overall) of the 1985 NFL Draft.
-A 6'3", 186-lb. cornerback from the University of Mississippi, Wilburn played in eight NFL seasons from 1985 to 1996 (he missed two seasons due to injury) and in two CFL seasons for the Saskatchewan Roughriders and the British Columbia Lions.
+Barry Todd Wilburn (born December 9, 1963) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Ole Miss Rebels and was selected by the Washington Redskins in the eighth round of the 1985 NFL draft.
+Wilburn played in eight NFL seasons from 1985 to 1996 (he missed two seasons due to injury) and in two CFL seasons for the Saskatchewan Roughriders and the British Columbia Lions.
 He played in one final season in 1999 for the Winnipeg Blue Bombers before retiring.